One-part vs Two-part Chemical Grouting for Sewer Repair

 Advantages of Permeation vs Polyurethane Grouting

-Permeation grouting has a couple of advantages over polyurethane.
-The major advantage is that permeation grout can be used in fine sands and silty environments.
+Permeation grouting has a couple of advantages over polyurethane permeation grout that can be used in fine sands and silty environments.
 This is because permeation is the primary method in which the permeation grout is utilized (hence the name), allowing the grout to saturate the layer and the time to saturate throughout the soils.
 Polyurethane grout is dependent on its expansion as a method for densification.
-Due to polyurethane’s limited ability to permeate fine sands and silts, the expansion pushes sandy soil layers opposed to binding, compression and stabilization.
+Due to polyurethane’s limited ability to permeate fine sands and silts, the expansion pushes sandy soil layers as opposed to binding, compression, and stabilization.
 This limits polyurethane’s ability to densify in these environments.

 The limited expansion of permeation grout can avoid over-lifting issues that polyurethane may cause.
 If polyurethane is overshot, then the polymer can damage sensitive structures, such as brick manholes or dilapidated CMP.
 This being said, there are several examples in which two-part grouts are used to both stabilize and re-grout compromised brick manholes and CMP, so perhaps this is a matter of contractor expertise

 Soil density and PSI are more consistent with permeation grout.
 This allows designers to provide a more consistent and predictable pressure in the treated area.
 Predictability is important to those that need to meet specific can be important depending on the situation.
 This an additional benefit when using permeation grout for tunneling and excavation, as the concentration of the grout is highly predictable and allows for the area of influence to be calculable when trying to design an excavation zone that is properly shored.